A little dance instruction I gave on Fox 2’s Studio STL on 11/15/21.

 I started writing when I was very young (I recall winning a few story-writing contests in fourth grade!), but didn’t turn to writing seriously until I was in graduate school studying international relations.
 Well it turns out politics wasn’t for me; I ended up in the old Borders bookstore after school and decided to work on my first novel.
 After several years, and an 11-year stint at Barnes & Noble, I’ve ended up with three different novels,(a couple for kids, or for the kids in adults!) lots of poetry, short stories, and essays.

 In addition to dancing and writing, I am a storyteller.
-I’ve told stories for the Saint Louis Art Museum, the St. Louis Storytelling Festival Digital Decameron, Artists Standing Strong Together, and the Canadian Women’s Foundation.
+I’ve told stories for the Saint Louis Art Museum, Missouri Humanities, the St. Louis Storytelling Festival Digital Decameron, Artists Standing Strong Together, and at many other local events, including emceeing classical Indian dance graduations.

 As a writer, I am most certainly a reader.
 I am fascinated by so much of our stunning world: history, art, science, religion, language, culture.